texfaq/texfaq.github.io/FAQ-multirow.md

 \hline
 \end{tabular}
 ```
-and [`multirow`](https://ctan.org/pkg/multirow) will position ''Common g text'' at the vertical
+and [`multirow`](https://ctan.org/pkg/multirow) will position "Common g text" at the vertical
 center of the space defined by the other rows.
 Note that the rows
-that don't contain the ''multi-row'' specification must have empty
+that don't contain the "multi-row" specification must have empty
 cells where the multi-row is going to appear.

 The `*` may be replaced by a column width specification.
 In this